-The above commitment policy has been extensively criticized for not being timeconsistent.
+The above commitment policy has been extensively criticized for not being time-consistent.
 Gabillon and Martimort investigate instead how this policy is robust to political pressures.
 Taking this perspective highlights that different institutional designs offer different responses to agency problems.
-They find that: $\Delta \pi_R^{PC} < \Delta \pi_R^{PI} < \Delta \pi_L^{PI} < \Delta \pi_L^{PC}$.13 However, granting political independence to the CB somewhat insulates monetary policy from political fluctuations: a stabilization effect.
+They find that: $\Delta \pi_R^{PC} < \Delta \pi_R^{PI} < \Delta \pi_L^{PC}$ (Note 13).
+However, granting political independence to the CB somewhat insulates monetary policy from political fluctuations: a stabilization effect.
 The cost of independence is nevertheless that the CB is more prone to capture by interest groups: a delegation effect.
 The stabilization effect is always strong enough to dominate the delegation effect.
 Hence, ex ante social welfare is greater under political independence than under political control.

-3. An extension of Gabillon-Martimort's model with endogenous political uncertainty
+3. An Extension of Gabillon-Martimort's Model with Endogenous Political Uncertainty

 In this section, election probabilities are thus endogenized, with each party's probability of success depending on both its own and the other parties' policies.
-This approach14 considerably revises the properties of the classic partisan model.
-Most notably, we demonstrate that endogenous voting will have important consequences for the magnitude of the partisan effect.
+This approach (Note 14) considerably revises the properties of the classic partian model.
+Most notably, we demonstrate that endogenous voting will have important consequences for the magnitude of the partian effect.

 Let us now endogenize political uncertainty in Gabillon-Martimort's model by assuming that forward-looking voters decide their ballot by comparing the expected payoffs that they will obtain with each party.
-Voters are ideologically differentiated with respect to the trade-off that they would implement between surprise inflation and
+Voters are ideologically differentiated with respect to the trade-off that they would implement between surprise inflation and price stabilization i.e. with respect to their α (Note 15).
+This parameter may in this case be interpreted as representing the voter's location in the wealth distribution.